bassetlamraoui/progres-algeria-extension/README.md

 ### 🔗 From GitHub (.crx)

-[Download the latest `.rar` release](https://github.com/bassetlamraoui/progres-algeria-extension/releases/latest) Open Chrome and go to: chrome://extensions/
+[Download the latest `.rar` release](https://github.com/bassetlamraoui/progres-algeria-extension/releases/latest) Extract the [Progress.Algeria.extention.rar] file to a folder on your computer Open Chrome and go to: chrome://extensions/
 Enable Developer Mode (top-right toggle)
 Click “Load unpacked” and select the extracted folder